COMP4350-Team2/Backend/README.md

 [Link to Mobile Webapp](https://github.com/COMP4350-Team2/Mobile-WebApp)

 ## Prerequisites
-Have python veraion 3.12 or greater installed on machine
+Have python version >= 3.12 and < 3.12.13 installed on machine

 Install all the requirements by running:
 `pip install -r requirements.txt`